BYUCS235/Quicksort-Lab/README.md

 ### Partition

 Given an array, the first position, last position, and the pivot position, partition the data.
+By the end of the partition function, all values smaller than the pivot should be on the left of the pivot value, and all values larger than the pivot should be on the right of the pivot value.

+You should follow the partitioning algorithm discussed in class (or in the material on Canvas).

 ### Sort